ms-iot/content/en-US/Docs/PinMappingsDb.md

 * **1x** - 1.8V power pin
 * **4x** - Ground pins

-Note that the Drangonboard Max uses 1.8V logic levels on all IO pins.
+Note that the Dragonboard uses 1.8V logic levels on all IO pins.

 ## <a name="DB_GPIO"></a>GPIO Pins

+Let's look at the GPIO available on this device.

 ### GPIO Pin Table